vercel/platforms/README.md

 - [NextAuth.js](https://next-auth.js.org/) for authentication
 - [Vercel](http://vercel.com/) for deployment

+We also have another [example](https://github.com/vercel/examples/tree/main/solutions/platforms-slate-supabase) of the Platforms Starter Kit that uses Supabase for the database and Slate.js for the text editor.

 ## Contributing

 - [Start a discussion](https://github.com/vercel/platforms/discussions) with a question, piece of feedback, or idea you want to share with the team.